change-metrics/monocle/README.md

 `github_token` might be specified to use an alternate environment variable name to look for the token value.
 Default is "GITHUB_TOKEN"

+Regarding the Github tokens (classic):

+- To crawl public repositories, no specific scope are needed (no checkbox selected).
-To crawl privates repositories, you must generate a Personal Access Token with the "repo" scope.
+- To crawl privates repositories, you must set the "repo" scope.

+Regarding the Github fine grained tokens (new):

+- To crawl public repositories, keep the "Public Repositories (read-only)" checkbox selected.
+Nothing else is needed.
+- To crawl privates repositories, select "All repositories" or "Only select repositories", then in "Repository permissions" select "Pull Requests", "Contents" as "Read-only".

 A Gerrit provider settings